Projective measurements can probe non-classical work extraction and time-correlations

+with $w_{if} = E_f(t) - E_i(0)$.
+Clearly, the same framework applies to the study of temporal correlations beyond work processes.

+The quantum process has a stochastic (classical) interpretation when $q_{if} \geq 0$ for all $i,f$.
+In fact, for fixed $i,f$, commutativity implies positivity: if (a) $[\rho,\Pi_i]=0$ or (b) \mbox{$[\Pi_i, \mathcal{E}^\dag(\Xi_f)]=0$} or (c) $[\mathcal{E}^\dag(\Xi_f), \rho]=0$, then $q_{if} \geq 0$~\cite{companion_theory_paper}.
+The converse does not hold, i.e., negativity is a \emph{stronger} property than non-commutativity ~\cite{ArvidssonShukurJPA2021}.
+In cases (a-b), $q_{if}$ reduces to the TPM probability of observing outcomes $i$ followed by $f$ in a sequential projective measurement of the observables $A(0)$ and $B(t)$, with the intermediate evolution $\mathcal{E}$.

+Negative values of $q_{if}$ indicate non-classicality in the temporal correlations.
+These are associated with proofs of contextuality~\cite{PuseyPRL2014, KunjwalPRA2019} and correspond to elementary non-classical processes.
+For work protocols, crucially an \emph{anomalous excitation} process $E_f > E_i$ (classically associated to work done, not extracted!) occurring with `negative probability' $q_{if}<0$ is equivalent to a \emph{classical de-excitation} process occurring with probability $|q_{if}|$, and hence contributes to the extracted work.

+The non-classicality of the MHQ is defined via \textit{the negativity functional}~\cite{ArvidssonShukurJPA2021,alonso2019out, companion_theory_paper}~\footnote{The same expression holds true for the full KDQ, but it encodes not only the possibility of negative elements but also of imaginary ones.}

+For work extraction from pure states, we prove in the supplemental material~\cite{SM} an upper bound on the extracted work $W_{\rm ext}$ that holds whenever a stochastic interpretation is possible, i.e., \mbox{$\aleph=0$}:

+where $p^{\mathrm{TPM}}_{if} \equiv p_i \tr{\mathcal{U}(\Pi_i)\Xi_f(t)}$, with $p_i = \tr{\rho\Pi_i}$, are the joint probabilities from the TPM scheme, and $p^{\mathrm{END}}_{f} \equiv \tr{\mathcal{U}(\rho)\Xi_f(t)}$ is the END-time energy measurement probability~\cite{gherardini2021end}.
+Standard TPM experiments satisfy this inequality.
+Hence, its violations indicate work extraction peaks above TPM that can only occur because negativity is at play.
+We will look for these peaks in the experimental data by optimizing the negativity of anomalous excitation processes within the experimentally achievable parameters.

-\textbf{Measurement scheme.--} In this letter we focus on measuring the MHQ (the real part of KDQ) for work fluctuations during a time-dependent unitary process.
-We present an experimental implementation of the wTPM measurement scheme~\cite{johansen2007quantum}, which consists of a non-selective $2$-outcome projective measurement that checks whether the initial energy is $E_i$ or NOT $E_i$ followed by a projective measurement of the final Hamiltonian.
-The wTPM joint probabilities then reads
+\textbf{Measurement scheme.--} We present an experimental implementation of the wTPM measurement scheme~\cite{johansen2007quantum}, a non-selective (NS) $2$-outcome projective measurement that checks whether the initial energy is $E_i$ or NOT $E_i$, followed by unitary evolution and a projective measurement of the final Hamiltonian.
+The wTPM joint probabilities read